Overview-Kruger and Canyon Hikes

 Enjoy a scenic drive through the mountains towards the escarpment from where panoramic views of the Blyde River Canyon will greet you.
 You will view the Three Rondawels and visit Bourkes Luck (“Potholes”), Berlin- and Lisbon Falls and God’s Window along the way then break for lunch in the small town of Graskop.
 Short hikes of 1-2 km at the stops along the route.
-Option to do the Belvedere hike- 6.5km (or shorter) and same way back.
+Option to do the Belvedere hike- 9,8 km (or shorter).

 Day 7- Travel